privacyidea/privacyidea-credential-provider/doc/configuration.rst

 **resolve_timeout, connect_timeout, send_timeout, receive_timeout**

 With these entries you can specify the timeout (in ms) for the corresponding phase.
 This might be interesting if the offline feature is used.
 The default timeouts are infinite / 60s / 30s / 30s.

+**user_agent_hide_computer_name**

+Set to ``1`` to prevent the computer name from being sent as part of the User-Agent header in HTTP requests to the privacyIDEA server.

 -----------------
 Recovery settings